Jomgus/KNN_Based_Book_Recommender/README.md

 ### 1. Data Sourcing and Preparation
    - **Data Collection**: [Kaggle’s Goodreads dataset](https://www.kaggle.com/datasets/jealousleopard/goodreadsbooks)  offers a comprehensive list of books spanning the entire Goodreads website.
 Book datasets serve as an excellent basis for analysis and modeling.
 Every book contains within itself a variety of features that can be explored and compared against others, making this kind of project an interesting opportunity to experiment with those features and generate new insight.

-     column descriptions:
+#### column descriptions:
-1. bookID = contains the unique ID for each book/series
+1. bookID = unique ID for each book
-2. title = contains the titles of the books
+2. title = title of book
-3. authors = contains the author of the particular book
+3. authors = author of book
-4. average_rating = the average rating of the books, as decided by the users
+4. average_rating = average rating of the book, (1-5)
-5. ISBN ISBN(10) = number, tells the information about a book - such as edition and publisher
+5. ISBN ISBN(10) = number that corresponds to information about a book - such as edition and publisher
-6. ISBN 13 = the new format for ISBN, implemented in 2007.
-13 digits
+6. ISBN 13 = new format for ISBN, introduced in 2007, 13 digits
-7. language_code = tells the language for the books
+7. language_code = book language
-8. Num_pages = contains the number of pages for the book
+8. Num_pages = number of pages per book
-9. Ratings_count = contains the number of ratings given for the book
+9. Ratings_count = number of ratings per book
-10. text_reviews_count = has the count of reviews left by users
+10. text_reviews_count = count of reviews left per book
 11. publication_date = date of publication
 12. publisher = name of the publisher
    - **Preprocessing**: The data was not perfectly clean at the outset.
 Bad lines in the dataset had to be dealt with, column titles had to be stripped of whitespaces, and author names had to be standardized.

 ### 2. Feature Engineering
    - **Feature Selection**: Initially thought to only include the numerical features (e.g., `average_rating`, `num_pages`, `ratings_count`, etc.), then expanded the feature set to include languages.
    - **Encoding**: One-hot encoding was chosen to prepare language_code for the KNN model.
-The language encoded dataframe was then concatonated with the numerical features dataframe and turned into a feature matrix to load into the model.
+The language encoded dataframe was then concatenated with the numerical features dataframe and turned into a feature matrix to load into the model.
    - **Scaling**: Data normalized with Scikit-Learn's min-max scaler.

 ### 3. Model Selection and Tuning